There are currently some incompatibilities and differences when registering your existing Connect app on Forge.

 When adopting Forge for your Connect app, there are some differences and caveats to what a developer may be used to:

-5. Modules will not migrate from Connect to Forge types
+Some modules can not be migrated from Connect to Forge types

 Currently even without changing anything else, publishing your existing app as a Forge app will trigger a major update for Admins.
 If you prefer to minimize the number of major version app updates for your customers, we recommend bundling up an app update with the introduction of your first Forge module.